SCHOLARSHIPS, BURSARIES, FELLOWSHIPS, OSAP GRANTS

 “Payments received by an individual who is a student … and is, or was immediately before visiting a Contracting State, a resident of the other Contracting State, and who is present in the first-mentioned State for the purpose of the individual’s full-time education or full-time training, shall not be taxed in that State, provided that such payments arise outside that State, and are for the purpose of the maintenance, education or training of the individual.”

-Therefore if an international student from the U.S., studying in Canada, received a scholarship from some jurisdiction outside Canada, the scholarship is tax-exempt.
+Therefore if an international student from the U.S., studying in Canada, received a scholarship from some payer located outside Canada, the scholarship is tax-exempt.

 T4A Box 196 - tuition assistance for adult basic education: